Avarsa/userstory/README.md

 # userstory
-A simple web application to capture client requirements
+A simple web application to capture client requirements.

+## Features